-- Program Concept & Production Values - Dramatic Contour & Pacing of Planned Effects - Effective Design of Equipment, Movement, and Staging - Range and Variety of Effects: Aesthetic, Emotional, Intellectual - Visual Musicality/Mood
+- Program Concept & Production Values - Dramatic Contour & Pacing of Planned Effects - Effective Design of Equipment, Movement, and Staging - Range and Variety of Effects: Aesthetic, Emotional, Intellectual - · Visual Musicality/Mood

-Box 1 Box 2 Box 3 Box 4 Box 5
+Box 1 Box 2 Вох 3 Box 4 Box 5

 0 to 6 7 14 22 30 40 50 60 70 80 90 94 98

-Seldom Experiences 0 to 6 Rarely Discovers 7 to 29 Sometimes Knows 30 to 59 Frequently Understands 60 to 89 Always Applies 90 to 100
+' ' rely Discov ers So metimes Kn ently Under l lways Appli 90 to 10 0

-- Performance Effect Cooro Whose performers better: SCOLE Demonstrated Excellence as an Effect Embodied/Sustained Character, Role, Identity, Style Delivered/Sustained the Dramatic Contour and Planned Effects Engaged the Audience through a Range and Variety of Effects Established/Sustained Designed Mood, Artistic Qualities, 100 and Visual Musicality
+- · Demonstrated Excellence as an Effect - Embodied/Sustained Character, Role, Identity, Style - Delivered/Sustained the Dramatic Contour and Planned Effects - Engaged the Audience through a Range and Variety of Effects - Established/Sustained Designed Mood, Artistic Qualities, and Visual Musicality part of this document may be reproduced or transmitted in any form or by any means, electronic or mechanical, including photocopying, recording, or by any information storage and retrieval systems, without permission in writing from the publishers.
+Published by Winter Guard International, Inc., Dayton, OH.

-Sub Caption Spread Guidelines Insignificant Differences Slight Differences Moderate Differences Significant Differences 0 to 1 tenth 2 to 3 tenths 4 to 6 tenths 7 or more tenths
+Insignificant Differences Slight Differences Moderate Differences Significant Differences • 0 to 1 tenth 2 to 3 tenths 4 to 6 tenths 7 or more tenths